ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/class_BRKGA_Population.rst

 	unsigned getChromosomeSize() const

-Return the size of each chromosome.
+Returns the size of each chromosome.

 .. index:: pair: function; getPopulationSize
 .. _doxid-class_b_r_k_g_a_1_1_population_1a0be8c63eeca28c5c43386d4b6a999375: